If you do a DNA test, you might not always hear what you wanted to hear. Now I ran out of excuses…

-A while back I came across the concept of DNA food box (Dutch article): You do a DNA test and get a 100% personalized meal kit delivered to your doorstep a la Marley Spoon, Blue Apron or HelloFresh.
+A while back I came across the concept of DNA food box (Dutch article): You do a DNA test and get a 100% personalized meal kit delivered to your doorstep a la Marley Spoon, Blue Apron, or HelloFresh.
 This concept sounded absolutely fascinating to me, but I hate the idea of someone else deciding what I have to eat in a week.
 I got in touch with “Omnigen” – the company that does the DNA science and tells you exactly what to eat and do in order to become the best version of yourself.
 The advice is focused on nutrition in order to lose or maintain weight, as well as on sports and how to exercise most efficiently based on your genetic makeup.
 Most people take the DNA test in order to lose weight.
 However, they also work together with Olympic athletes helping them to improve their performance.

 I was skeptical because I expected some hocus-pocus black-box approach, where you would just blindly need to believe what they tell you without being able to verify it.
 In recent months we have all read countless stories of people doing multiple DNA heritage tests and getting different results in every single one.
 I assumed I simply needed to believe whatever Omnigen would tell me and had no way of fact-checking it.
 This is where I was wrong.
 Berry Kriesels (founder of Omnigen) and his team of researchers don’t try to hide anything.
 The research they use for their advice is based on objective scientific, peer-reviewed studies.
-If you look up your genotype and variations in into public genetics databases like SNPedia.com you will actually find pretty much the identical to the results that Omnigen present, as well as the scientific studies that back these findings.
+If you look up your genotype and variations in public genetics databases like SNPedia.com you will actually find pretty much identical to the results that Omnigen presents, as well as the scientific studies that back these findings.
 Transparent and founded by actual research.
 No bullsh*t or broscience here!

 I got myself a DNA testing kit from them and send in my mouth swab.
-In the meantime, the example report got me really excited and made me read-up a lot about nutrition and nutritional science.
+In the meantime, the example report got me really excited and made me read up a lot about nutrition and nutritional science.